Color Line (ferry operator): History

 In January 2017, Color Line announced that it had signed a letter of intent with the Ulstein Verft shipyard to build a new ferry with a hybrid drivetrain for the Sandefjord–Strömstad route, with delivery expected in 2019.
 The keel was laid in April 2018 in Poland and the ship was launched in November 2018.

-In November 2022, Color Line announed thar Color Carrier and Color Viking will end operations.
+In November 2022, Color Line announced that Color Carrier and Color Viking will end operations.